dipscope/TypeManager.TS/README.md

 }
 ```

 Here we have a `User` class with `Type` and `Property` decorators assigned to it. `Type` decorator declares a type. `Property` decorator describes available properties for that type.

-The same configuration can be rewritten using declarative style.
+You can write the same configuration can using our "declarative style".

 ```typescript
 import { TypeManager, TypeMetadata, TypeConfiguration } from '@dipscope/type-manager';